Are you concerned about what’s in the shampoo you use for your dog? If you’re not, you probably should be.

 If we could inspect the facility and the manufacturer’s books to see if they spend the extra time and money to remove the contaminants that are present after synthesis … and then see how they dispose of the contaminants, we could more easily classify ingredients as “good” or “bad.”

-They’re purchasing the sodium lauryl sulfate and mixing it with other chemicals they purchased to develop their final formulation.
+They’re buying the sodium lauryl sulfate and mixing it with other chemicals to develop their final formulation.
 Where they purchased that sodium lauryl sulfate and how it was synthesized may not be on their due diligence radar.

 If the manufacturer of your dog’s shampoo didn’t do their research and pay the additional money for sodium lauryl sulfate that was cleaned of contaminants, they may be introducing dangerous byproducts into your dog’s shampoo.